ACCESS-NRI/ACCESS-OM3/README.md

 ## Releases

-Current releases are considered _alpha_.
-They should be considered unsupported, unproven and not-ready for science uses.
-Release information will be available on the [ACCESS Hive Forum](https://forum.access-hive.org.au/) when supported releases are made.
+The software in this repositry contributes to [model configurations](https://github.com/accESS-NRI/access-om3-configs).
+Release information will be available on the [ACCESS Hive Forum](https://forum.access-hive.org.au/t/access-om3-release-information/4494) when supported releases are made.

 ## Support